Reviving Scotland's 'disappearing' marine life with no-take zones | DW | 13.07.2021

 Dredging had devastated the once rich waters around the Scottish isle of Arran.
-But a small no-take zone has created a flourishing pocket of marine life and campaigners want to establish similar areas around Scotland.
+But a small protected area has created a flourishing pocket of marine life and campaigners want to establish similar areas around Scotland.

 A community initiative on the Scottish isle of Arran has helped boost lobster numbers in the surrounding waters